Dometrain/deep-dive-typescript/8-decorators/8.5-decorating-methods/readme.md

 const getTotalRevenueArrow = book.getRevenueArrow; // No need to bind since arrow function inherits this from the enclosing scope getTotalRevenueArrow(); // works without a bind.
 ```

+Understanding `this` is important for decorating methods, getters, and setters.

 Method decorators are useful for a variety of purposes, such as: